Integrated circuit

-An integrated circuit or monolithic integrated circuit (also referred to as an IC, a chip, or a microchip) is a set of electronic circuits on one small flat piece (or "chip") of semiconductor material, usually silicon.
-Large numbers of miniaturized transistors and other electronic components are integrated together on the chip.
-This results in circuits that are orders of magnitude smaller, faster, and less expensive than those constructed of discrete components, allowing a large transistor count.
-The IC's mass production capability, reliability, and building-block approach to integrated circuit design has ensured the rapid adoption of standardized ICs in place of designs using discrete transistors.
-ICs are now used in virtually all electronic equipment and have revolutionized the world of electronics.
-Computers, mobile phones and other home appliances are now inextricable parts of the structure of modern societies, made possible by the small size and low cost of ICs such as modern computer processors and microcontrollers.
+An integrated circuit (IC), also known as a microchip or simply chip, is a compact assembly of electronic circuits formed from various electronic components — such as transistors, resistors, and capacitors — and their interconnections.
+These components are fabricated onto a thin, flat piece ("chip") of semiconductor material, most commonly silicon.
+Integrated circuits are integral to a wide variety of electronic devices — including computers, smartphones, and televisions — performing functions such as data processing, control, and storage.
+They have transformed the field of electronics by enabling device miniaturization, improving performance, and reducing cost.

+Compared to assemblies built from discrete components, integrated circuits are orders of magnitude smaller, faster, more energy-efficient, and less expensive, allowing for a very high transistor count.

+The IC’s capability for mass production, its high reliability, and the standardized, modular approach of integrated circuit design facilitated rapid replacement of designs using discrete transistors.
+Today, ICs are present in virtually all electronic devices and have revolutionized modern technology.
+Products such as computer processors, microcontrollers, digital signal processors, and embedded processing chips in home appliances are foundational to contemporary society due to their small size, low cost, and versatility.

 Very-large-scale integration was made practical by technological advancements in semiconductor device fabrication.
 Since their origins in the 1960s, the size, speed, and capacity of chips have progressed enormously, driven by technical advances that fit more and more transistors on chips of the same size – a modern chip may have many billions of transistors in an area the size of a human fingernail.
 These advances, roughly following Moore's law, make the computer chips of today possess millions of times the capacity and thousands of times the speed of the computer chips of the early 1970s.

-ICs have three main advantages over discrete circuits: size, cost and performance.
+ICs have three main advantages over circuits constructed out of discrete components: size, cost and performance.
 The size and cost is low because the chips, with all their components, are printed as a unit by photolithography rather than being constructed one transistor at a time.
 Furthermore, packaged ICs use much less material than discrete circuits.
 Performance is high because the IC's components switch quickly and consume comparatively little power because of their small size and proximity.
 The main disadvantage of ICs is the high initial cost of designing them and the enormous capital cost of factory construction.
 This high initial cost means ICs are only commercially viable when high production volumes are anticipated.